-SSON 1: INTRODUCTION TO FOOD SECURITY

-You and your group are representatives of the following country

-Fellow country representatives With your smaller team of country representatives, collect background information about your country:

-1. Annual rainfall

-2. Current population size

-3. Land area

-4. Population density (people per square kilometer)

-5. Population growth rate

-6. Exports (price and main materials)

-7. Imports (price and main materials)

-8. Per capita income

-9. Political issues

-10. Cultural and/or religious notes

-Main transportation and any difficulties

-Land use

-Water resources and use for agriculture

-Fertilizers (use, import/export)

-14. refulzers (use, import/export)

-15. Current environmental issues

-10. Staple food crop and dietary preferences

-17. Primary crop production

-18. Primary type of farming

-Land area dedicated to growing crops (compared to other land use)

-20. Biomes

-Climate

-22. Other notes:

-LESSON 2: CRITICALLY EVALUATING FOOD PRODUCTION TECHNIQUES

-1. You just investigated various strategies for growing food.
-Based on your country's demographics and needs, which growing technique

-1. would you choose?
+LE SSON 1: INTRODUCTION TO FOOD SECURITY 1.
+2. You and your group are representatives of the following country 3.
+4. With your smaller team of country representatives, collect background information about your country Annual rainfall 5.
+6. Current population size Land area 7.
+8. Population density (people per square kilometer) 9.
+Population growth rate Exports (price and main materials) 11.
+Imports (price and main materials) Per capita income 12.
+13. Political issues Cultural and/or religious notes 14.
+Main transportation and any difficulties 15.
+Land use 16.
+Current environmental issues 18.
+Diet Primary crop production 20.
+Primary type of farming Biomes Climate SSON 2: CRITICALLY EVALUATING FOOD PRODUCTION TECHNIQUES 1.
+You just investigated various strategies for growing food.
+Based on your country's demographics and needs, which growing technique would you choose?
 Justify your answer.
 Questions to consider: does the system rely on resources that are limited?
-How does the system

-deliver food to people?
+How does the system deliver food to people?

-deliver rood to people:

 2. Where and how will the system be used?
 Are their limited resources such as water or adequate healthy soils?
 Explain your answer.
-LES SSON 3: WHO CARES?
+LE SSON 3: WHO CARES?
 STAKEHOLDERS!
-1. Which stakeholder are you representing?
-2. As a stakeholder, you care about the outcome of the decision to solve the food security crisis in your country as it will affect you in a number of ways.
+1. 2.
+Which stakeholder are you representing?
+As a stakeholder, you care about the outcome of the decision to solve the food security crisis in your country as it will affect you in a number of ways.
 Do you believe we can simply grow more food to solve this issue in your country?
-Explain.

-3. After meeting with the other stakeholders in your country, were you able to come to a consensus about whether or not simply growing more food would solve the crisis in your country?
+Expalin.
+3. After meeting with the other stakeholders in your country, were you able to come up to a consensus about whether or not simply growing more food would solve the crisis in your country?
 If so, how did you come to that conclusion?
 If not, what were some of the points of disagreement?